Skip to main content

 Saturday September 13th at 9am-11:30am.

+Lecture by Wayne Armstrong, Palomar College Professor Emeritus of Biology & Botany.
 Lecture will be for 1.5 hours, the walk through the campus gardens will be for 1 hr.
+This talk/walk will focus on fig diversity across the globe.

 Natural Sciences Building, Room NS-139

-Parking will be in lot 5 adjacent to the Arboretum across from the NS building.
+Parking will be free in lot 5 adjacent to the Arboretum across from the NS building.

 The Edwin and Frances Hunter Arboretum at Palomar College stone entrance sign.